NollySenti: Leveraging Transfer Learning and Machine Translation for Nigerian Movie Sentiment Classification: Results

 \subsection{Zero-shot Evaluation Results}

-We make use of AfriBERTa for the zero-shot evaluation since it gave the best result in \autoref{tab:baseline_result} (see avg. excl. \texttt{eng}). \autoref{tab:zero_shot_eval} shows the zero-shot evaluation. \paragraph{Performance of Cross-domain adaptation} We obtained an impressive zero-shot result by evaluating a Twitter sentiment model on movie review ($73.8$ on average).
+We make use of AfriBERTa for the zero-shot evaluation since it gave the best result in \autoref{tab:baseline_result} (see avg. excl. \texttt{eng}). \autoref{tab:zero_shot_eval} shows the zero-shot evaluation. \paragraph{Performance of Cross-domain adaptation} We obtained an impressive zero-shot result by evaluating a Twitter sentiment model (i.e. \texttt{Twitter (lang)}) on movie review ($73.8$ on average).
 All have over $70$ except for \texttt{yor}.

 \paragraph{Performance Cross-lingual adaptation} We evaluated two sentiment models, trained on either \texttt{imdb} or \texttt{NollySenti (eng)} English reviews.
 Our result shows that the adaptation of \texttt{imdb} has similar performance as the cross-domain adaptation, while the \texttt{NollySenti (eng)} exceeded the performance by over $+6\%$.
-The \texttt{imdb} model was probably worse despite the large training size due to a slight domain difference between Hollywood reviews and Nollywood reviews --- may be due to writing style and slight vocabulary difference among English dialects~\cite{blodgett-etal-2016-demographic}.
+The \texttt{imdb} model (i.e \texttt{imdb (eng)}) was probably worse despite the large training size due to a slight domain difference between Hollywood reviews and Nollywood reviews --- may be due to writing style and slight vocabulary difference among English dialects~\cite{blodgett-etal-2016-demographic}.
 An example of a review with multiple indigenous named entities including a \texttt{NEG} sentiment is \textit{``\textbf{'Gbarada'} is a typical \textbf{\underline{Idumota}} 'Yoruba film' with all the craziness that come with that sub-section of Nollywood. ''} that may not frequently occur in Hollywood reviews.
 Another observation is that the performance of \texttt{pcm} was unsurprisingly good for both setups ($84.0$ to $86.2$) because it is an English-based creole.

 \paragraph{Machine Translation improves adaptation} To mitigate the domain difference, we found that by automatically translating \texttt{N=410} reviews using a pre-trained MT model improved the average zero-shot performance by over $+4\%$.
 With additional machine translated reviews (\texttt{N=1300}), the average performance improved further by $+3\%$.
 Combining all translated sentences with English reviews does not seem to help.
 Our result is quite competitive to the supervised baseline ($-1.9\%)$.
 As an additional experiment, we make use of MT to translate 25k IMDB reviews, the result was slightly worse than NollySenti (lang).
 This further confirms the slight domain difference in the two datasets.